dansmyers/IntroToCS/Labs/7-Hurricane.md

 [Watch this third video](https://www.youtube.com/watch?v=1OKThD6IPK0), which reviews the main ideas from the first two, then works through some more advanced looping examples.

 I recorded this one during the *last* hurricane, so it uses a different coding platform and I have a different haircut.
-Don't worry about any of the references to the class schedule.
+It makes some references to the class schedule and coming back on Monday - those are from a previous semester so ignore them.

 ###